 School of Kinesiology (KIN) - The School of Kinesiology has established itself as a leader in a discipline devoted to the comprehensive and systematic study of human movement and physical activity and its impact on health, society, and quality of life.
 Research is an important and vital activity within the School of Kinesiology and it includes such areas of study as exercise science, sports management, athletic training and sports medicine, socio-cultural analyses of sports, sport and exercise psychology, fitness leadership, physical education-teacher education, and pre-professional training for physical therapy, occupational therapy, medicine and other health related fields.

 - Postdoctoral Fellows are either funded through personal scholarships (e.g., Banting, SSHRC, CIHR, Killam) or by their sponsoring faculty member’s research grants.
 In the first case, PDFs are appointed as award recipients and work independently.
-In the second case, they are appointed as employees and work in a research team.
+In the second case, PDFs are appointed as employees and work in a research team.

 - PDFs are always considered faculty at UBC.